westerlymerlin/UCL-PYMS/README.md

 In order to package the code into a windows application, you will need the latest version of **pyinstaller** and **pyinstaller_versionfile** and installed.
 `pip install pyinstaller pyinstaller_versionfile`
-You will need sourceforge installed to crate the windows installer file - download and install from [sourceforge](https://sourceforge.net/projects/nsis/files/NSIS%203/3.08/nsis-3.08-setup.exe/download)
+You will need InstallForge installed to create the windows installer file - download and install from [**InstallForge.net**](https://installforge.net/download/ )

 Please create a new branch in git for your edits.
 `git branch -b my-new-feature`
-Make your changes to the code and test them, once you are happy with the results you are ready to package the new version:
+Make your changes to the code in your favorite IDE and test them, once you are happy with the results you are ready to package the new version:
 1. Update the version number in the module app_control.py
-2. Add a new line to the changelog.txt
+2. Add a new line to the `changelog.txt`
 3. Run the following command to package the application:
 `python -m ./packager/make.py`
    The makefile will create the new packaged files and start sourceforge, you will need to click the build button to create the new installed into the ./distribution folder.